 Key Differences in Muscle Composition

 When examining muscle composition, fast-twitch and slow-twitch muscle fibers play a crucial role in dictating the type of strength exhibited by dogs and humans.
-Dogs are equipped with a higher proportion of fast-twitch muscle fibers than humans, making them adept at quick bursts of speed and powerful movements.
+Dogs are equipped with more fast-twitch muscle fibers than humans, making them adept at quick bursts of speed and powerful movements.

 For example, breeds such as the Greyhound are renowned for their explosive speed, reaching astonishing velocities of up to 45 miles per hour.
 These phenomenal speeds highlight the influence of fast-twitch muscle fibers in enabling rapid acceleration—an ability that most humans can only dream of harnessing.

-In contrast, humans possess a greater presence of slow-twitch muscle fibers, which contribute to enhanced endurance capabilities.
+In contrast, humans possess more slow-twitch muscle fibers, enhancing endurance capabilities.
 This allows humans to engage in sustained physical activities such as long-distance running or cycling, leveraging their endurance-focused muscle composition.

-This disparity in muscle fiber distribution underscores the distinct physical attributes and capabilities exhibited by dogs and humans.
+This disparity in muscle fiber distribution underscores dogs’ and humans’ distinct physical attributes and capabilities.
 While dogs demonstrate remarkable explosive strength through their swift movements empowered by fast-twitch muscles, human resilience is characterized by enduring physical activities due to their preponderance of slow-twitch muscle fibers.

-Understanding these intrinsic disparities in muscle composition sheds light on the unique physical traits that set dogs and humans apart in terms of muscular capabilities and performance.
+Understanding these intrinsic disparities in muscle composition sheds light on the unique physical traits that set dogs and humans apart regarding muscular capabilities and performance.

 Analyzing Agility and Speed in Dogs and Humans